Tectonics on icy moons

-This article is intended to provide an overview of various aspects of the tectonics on icy moons.
+Tectonic activities have been studied on several icy moons.

-General information
+Background

 Igneous activity on icy moons can be defined as the melting, ascension, and solidification of liquids, particularly water and its ice polymorphs.
 Tectonic features on icy lithospheres occur by global and regional stresses acting on the moon's interior.
 Fractures in the icy lithosphere influence the mechanisms by which the lithosphere reacts to stress.
 An unfractured ice lithosphere has a greater shear strength than tensile strength, and accordingly, compressional deformation must occur by shear failure and cause thrust and strike-slip faulting.
 Conversely, prefractured ice has much less shear strength, and extensional stress will produce normal faults and graben.

 Residual heat from accretion is one possible source of internal heat for icy moons.
 But only moons with radii greater than about 2000 km are thought to be massive enough to melt pure water-ice in the outer layers.
 Tidal heating and the decay of radioactive elements are another possible source of internal heat on icy moons.
 Warming of a cold interior would cause the satellite to expand and undergo tensional stress on the surface.
 Cooling, on the other hand, would cause contraction and compression.
 Mantle convection likely occurred within most icy moons, but is not an important source of lithospheric stress.

 Asteroid and comet impacts are another source of thermal and seismic energy on icy moons.
 Impacts could produce melt pools, reactivation of older faults and/or cracks, and deformation to the region antipodal to the impact site.
 Impacts may impart three general fracture patterns on the icy moon: (1) a global system of radially symmetric fractures originating from the impact site, (2) concentric and radial fractures, and (3) collapse of an impact basin with radial and concentric troughs.

 Most icy satellites rotate synchronously.
 If the satellite rotated more rapidly during formation, rotation becomes synchronous within 1,000-1,000,000 years due to tidal friction.
 A decrease in rotational speed decreases the oblateness of the icy moon, which reduces principle stress in the north–south direction, thereby creating east–west trending dikes.
 If tidal friction causes the lithosphere to fail, east west extensional features should be expected near the poles, northeast/northwest strike slip features at mid-latitudes, and north–south compressional features at the equator.
 The transfer of angular momentum from the planet to the orbiting moon causes the moon's orbital distance to increase with time.
 As a consequence of increasing orbital distance, the tidal bulge decreases.
 These stresses should produce compression at the planet facing and antipode positions, extension at the poles, and strike-slip faults oriented northeast/northwest elsewhere.